 I am confident that my skills will allow me to come in and succeed in this role, and it’s a position I’d be excited to take on.

-I’m looking forward to hearing from you about the next steps, and please don’t hesitate to contact me in the meantime if you have any questions.
+I’m looking forward to hearing from you about the next steps, and please don’t hesitate to contact me if you need any additional information in the meantime.

 Dear <Interviewer’s Name>,